alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 `IO<RiskScore>` does not contain a completed `RiskScore`.
 It contains a computation that may produce one when executed.

+`IO<T>` helps not merely by postponing effects, but by making an effectful computation into a value.
+Inner functions can return `IO<T>` recipes without executing them, outer functions can combine those recipes into larger recipes, and a boundary can decide later when to start the finished program.

 If you map `GetRiskScoreIO` over a list of customers, the result is a `List<IO<RiskScore>>`: a list of deferred request recipes, not a list of scores and not one larger combined program.
 Combining many `IO` recipes into one larger recipe is useful, but it is a separate sequencing topic; the appendix sketches it.
+That composition works because the recipes are inert values until execution, not because the effects somehow became safe on their own.

 ## A small `IO<T>`